dreamcatcher-tech/network/Inbox/2023-03-17 1432 Shared collecting app.md

 Lets you schedule a cofee, so you start asking for one around 10am, and anyone can fulfill that for you.

 Provide insutrctions on how to deliver the item.

+Be very useful on cruise ships, or country towns where people do a lot of running around.
+Notifications should be at the stores you're at, so zero cognitive load.

+If you like, you can publish your whereabouts so predictive forecasting asks others if they'd like to get an order in.